CodyReichert/CodyReichert.github.io/README.md

 products and tools that I (and hopefully others) find useful.

 If you want to stay updated or chat about any of my work, check out the links at the bottom.
-And sometime I write on [Medium](https://medium.com/@CodyReichert).
+And sometimes I write on [Medium](https://medium.com/@CodyReichert).

 ## :briefcase: What I work on